hardiksukhadiya/encora-practical/README.md

 # Encora Practical

 APIs included
-SignUp
+SignUp,
-Authentication and Authorization
+Authentication and Authorization,
-CRUD of Note By a user
+CRUD of Note by a user

 ## Prerequisite (Development)